Drupal vs. WordPress Comparison

 It’s kind of like an Mac OS X versus Windows PC situation.
 Fewer people try to hack Apple’s operating system because they don’t have as many users as Windows.

 Drupal and WordPress enter the search engine optimization (SEO) world on equal footing.
 Both allow you to edit any and every aspect of your website that may impact your search engine rankings.
-Compare this to the SEO options on popular website builders like Wix, Squarespace, and Weebly, which make it difficult to structure a website the way you want to, among other things.

 On these two content management systems, you can audit all aspects of technical SEO, create keyword silos, structure your website correctly, create effective titles, edit URLs, edit robots.txt files, use an SSL certificate and optimize everything else.